What does “cost of living” mean?

 - Bureau of Labor Statistics: Tracks national price trends through the Consumer Price Index—a key measure of inflation and cost-of-living changes over time.

-- Council for Community and Economic Research: Publishes the Cost of Living Index, which compares prices in more than 250 U.S. cities across more than 60 categories like housing, groceries and utilities.
+- Council for Community and Economic Research: Publishes the Cost of Living Index, which compares prices in more than 300 U.S. cities across categories like housing, groceries and transportation.

 - MIT Living Wage Calculator: Estimates the income needed to meet basic expenses by location and household size.